ethagnawl/peterdohertys.website/blog-posts/full-text-search-w-duckdb.md

 ## Summary

-DuckDB's FTS feature set is not as feature-complete as Postgres' or Elasticsearch's.
-However, it's still quite powerful and probably often _good enough_.
-The ease with which it can be spun up against (almost) any data source makes it very compelling and something I will reach for when I start using DuckDB for Real Work.
+DuckDB's FTS feature set is not as feature-complete as those in Postgres or Elasticsearch.
+However, it's still quite powerful and likely _good enough_ for most exploratory use cases.
+If you determine that you need a more complex solution, it should be trivial to dump your DuckDB and import it into another solution, like Postgres.
+The ease and speed with which it can be spun up against (almost) any data source makes it very compelling and something I will reach for when I start using DuckDB for Real Work.

 I would like to continue this series on DuckDB and my next post may investigate the current state of vector search.
 Stay tuned.